 Knowledge and information developed using GCWood funding will fall under a Creative Commons license to allow for knowledge sharing.
 For details about what information could be made available, please contact a GCWood team member.

 The GCWood program supports Canada’s transition to a more wood-inclusive construction industry by funding projects that encourage:

-- greater adoption and commercialization of wood-based products in the construction of innovative tall wood buildings, timber bridges, and low-rise wood commercial buildings
+- greater adoption and commercialization of wood-based products in the construction of innovative tall wood buildings, timber bridges, and low-rise non-residential wood buildings

 - replication of demonstrated innovative non-traditional wood-based buildings and timber bridges

 - research that addresses the gap in technical information needed to facilitate revisions to the 2020 and 2025 National Building Code of Canada (NBCC) to allow tall wood buildings beyond the current 6 storey limit